Table of Contents

 Now, the best way to record a small focus group discussion is to use digital voice recorders.
 You can place it on the coffee table in the middle of the group or on the floor on top of a magazine or book.
 I recommend that you use a couple of voice recorders placed on the table or on the floor across from each other – one of the recorder acts a backup.
 If you conduct the focus group is a quiet room, you’ll get a high quality recording of the focus group using either method.

 Which voice recorder would I recommend you get?
 The Sony ICD-UX560 is the best recorder for focus group discussions.
+Here’s a detailed review of the Sony ICD ux560.
 Get a couple of them and you’ll not be disappointed.

 A medium sized focus group will have 6 to 18 participants.
 The main advantage of having a larger number of participants is you’ll get a more varied input.
 But keep in mind that you’re going to have a difficult time controlling the discussion.